steeladept/steeladept.github.io/pages/zabbix/Zabbix4MySQLInstall.md

 - Setup MySQL Database

-  *NOTE: On CENTOS7, MySQL generates a temporary database root password written to the log in /var/log/mysqld.log after initial startup.
-As shown in the steps below, get this password before running the mysql_secure_connection script or it will throw an error*
+  *NOTE: On CENTOS7, MySQL generates a temporary database root password written to the log in /var/log/mysqld.log after initial startup.As shown in the steps below, get this password before running the mysql_secure_connection script or it will throw an error*

   *NOTE: I am using mysql root user password of MySQLrootpass\*1 (in test only)*